awsdocs/amazon-connect-admin-guide/doc_source/set-maximum-queue-limit.md

 ## What happens to calls when a queue is full<a name="when-queue-full"></a>
 + Incoming calls: The next incoming call gets a reorder tone \(also known as a fast busy tone\), which indicates no transmission path to the called number is available\.
 + Queued callbacks: The next queued callback is routed down the error branch\.

+## Queue maximum limit exceptions<a name="max-queue-additional-details"></a>

+There are times when you can add more contacts to a queue than the set **Maximum contacts in queue** limit\.
++ There may be a slight delay between the time that a queue reaches its capacity limit and when this limit is enforced in the flow\.
+This delay could cause incoming contacts to be queued during that time, particularly during bursts of traffic\.

+Additionally, Amazon Connect includes a 20 percent buffer to the queue capacity for the following exceptional scenarios:
++ A contact was transformed into a Queued Callback, scheduled to be added to the queue at X time using the **Initial delay** setting in the flow\.
+However, when the scheduled time arrived, the target queue had reached its **Maximum capacity in queue** limit\.
+In this scenario, Amazon Connect allows the Queued Callback to be enqueued up to a 20 percent buffer of the **Maximum capacity in queue** limit for the queue\.
++ A contact, previously queued in queue one, is now being transferred to queue two through the flow\.
+However, when the transfer is attempted, queue two has already reached its **Maximum capacity in queue** limit\.
+In this scenario, Amazon Connect will allow the transfer to proceed, up to a 20 percent buffer of the **Maximum capacity in queue** limit for queue two\.
++ An agent initiates a manual transfer of a contact into a queue through Quick Connects\.
+However, when the transfer is attempted, the queue has already reached its **Maximum capacity in queue** limit\.
+In this scenario, Amazon Connect will allow the transfer to proceed, up to a 20 percent buffer of the **Maximum capacity in queue** limit\.